- FAQS concerning Rhode Island spousal support

 Temporary alimony in Providence Family Court

-Temporary alimony may be awarded by the Family Court towards the beginning of the divorce case.
-This temporary alimony award will stay in effect until the final decision by the judge at the Trial. (unless it is modified based on a substantial change in circumstances) Alimony is usually awarded on a temporary basis but can be awarded on an indefinite and (perhaps what turns out to be permanent) basis if the facts justify indefinite alimony.
+Temporary alimony may be awarded by the family court towards the beginning of the divorce case.
+This temporary alimony award will stay in effect until the final decision by the judge at the trial. (unless it is modified based on a substantial change in circumstances) Alimony is usually awarded on a temporary basis but can be awarded on an indefinite and (perhaps what turns out to be permanent) basis if the facts justify indefinite alimony.
 The Rhode Island Supreme Court ruled that “Alimony may be awarded even for an indefinite period as long as the trial justice considers all the statutory factors.”
+Wrobleski V Wrobleski

 Permanent alimony allowed in Rhode Island?